-We have put in place specific arrangements in respect of the following groups:
+In the event of a wider school closure/local restrictions we have put in place specific arrangements in respect of the following groups:

-- Looked After Children carers have been offered the option of the pupil attending school. - Children subject to a child protection plan the expectation is these children attend school daily.
-If they are absent the child' social worker is contacted by 9.30am. - Children who have, or have previously had, a social worker children who are described as 'Child in Need'.
-There is an expectation that children with a social worker must attend school (or another school by arrangement), unless in consultation with the child's social worker and family it is agreed this is not in the best interests of the child. - Children with an EHCP the Headteacher and SENDCo along with the parent/carer will make assessments on a case by case basis of the health and safeguarding consideration of a pupil on an EHCP.
-For most, they will be safer in education provision.
-For others, they will be safer at home. - Children on the edge of social care involvement or pending allocation of a social worker where required these children will be offered a place at school. - Other children the school considers vulnerable more children may be added to this group in response to concerns raised with the DSL.
+- Looked After Children Carers are offered the option of the pupil attending school. - Children subject to a child protection plan the expectation is these children attend school daily.
+If they are absent the child' social worker is contacted by 9.30am. - Children who have, or have previously had, a social worker Children who are described as 'Child in Need'.
+There is an expectation that children with a social worker must attend school (or another school by arrangement), unless in consultation with the child's social worker and family it is agreed this is not in the best interests of the child. - Children with an EHCP attendance agreed with parents/SENCo on a case by case basis. - Children on the cusp of social care involvement or pending allocation of a social worker.
+Where required these children will be offered a place at school. - Other children the school considers vulnerable.
+More children may be added to this group in response to concerns raised with the DSL.
 These children can be offered care at school if required.